 “If I could prescribe a helmet to every child in Ireland, I would”

-A children’s emergency department doctor has warned parents to ensure their kids are wearing helmets while riding bikes this summer.
+A children’s emergency department doctor warned parents to ensure their kids are wearing helmets while riding bikes.

-CHI staff report treating things like skull fractures, concussions, lacerations and facial injuries that could have been avoided if children and teenagers were wearing helmets on their bikes.
+CHI staff have spoken in the past about having to treat things like skull fractures, concussions, lacerations and facial injuries that could have been avoided if children and teenagers were wearing helmets on their bikes.

 “Just like it is a given that everyone wears a seatbelt in a car, it should be ingrained from a young age that everyone always wears a helmet on their bike.